-- A. The use will be limited to daytime group care of six (6) or more unrelated children or adults outside their homes including the providers' relatives for compensation on a regular basis not exceeding twelve (12) hours in a twenty-four (24) hour period. - B. In residence districts, the Special Exception use will be granted for a limited period not to exceed five (5) years.
+A. The use will be limited to daytime group care of six (6) or more unrelated children or adults outside their homes including the providers' relatives for compensation on a regular basis not exceeding twelve (12) hours in a twenty-four (24) hour period.

 Drive-through Window for Financial Institutions & Pharmacies.
-In the Business B-2 and B-4 Districts only, a financial institution or a pharmacy licensed by the State of Connecticut may include service to customers in motor vehicles at a drive-through window as an accessory use within a building of not less than two-thousand square feet (2,000 s.f.) by Special Exception use, and which conforms to the following additional standards and conditions:
+In the Business B-1, B-2, and B-4 Districts, a financial institution or a pharmacy licensed by the State of Connecticut may include service to customers in motor vehicles at a drive-through window as an accessory use within a building of not less than two-thousand square feet (2,000 s.f.) by Special Exception Ue.
+Any drive-through window must conform to the following additional standards and conditions:

 - A. A drive-through window at a pharmacy will only be permitted for the presentment of prescriptions and the pickup of prescription medicines. - B. The Applicant will demonstrate to the satisfaction of the Commission that provision has been made for the stacking of vehicles in a lane which is separate from the traffic circulation pattern associated with the use and its parking area. - C. The Applicant will demonstrate, to the satisfaction of the Commission, that adequate provision has been made for customers to park and safely enter/exit the building without crossing through adjacent lanes of moving traffic or stacking lanes for the drive-through window service. - D. Drive-through vehicle lanes will be located so as to be physically separated from parking lot aisles and driveway entrances. - E. The applicant must plant evergreen or other tree species with similar visual canopy of not less than three (3) inch caliper, at least six feet (6') in height for every twenty five feet (25') along the perimeter landscaping area wherever a drive-through window is located adjacent to a residential use. - F. There will be no more than one drive-through window and one substation per building.
 The substation will be within twenty-five feet (25') of the drive-through window.
-Any-drive-through window will be located, whenever possible at the back of a building or that portion of the building least visible from all public roads.
+Any drive-through window will be located, whenever possible at the back of a building or that portion of the building least visible from all public roads.
 Any drive-through window will have no more than two (2) lanes per building and for use by only (1) business per building. - G. There will be no more than two additional "drive-through" signs for directional flow provided that the directional signs are no wider than forty-eight inches (48") nor higher than eight inches (8") with the words "Enter" or "Exit" only.
 No more than two (2) "Open" or "closed" signs will be allowed only when directly located above the drive-through lane and will be no wider than forty-eight (48") inches nor higher than eight inches (8").
 Advertisements located at substations are signs.

 Domestic Animals.
 The keeping of five (5) or fewer dogs or cats is permitted on any lot as of right and does not require a Certificate of Zoning Compliance.
-Dogs or cats undertwelve (12) weeks of age will not be counted towards this limit.
+Dogs or cats under twelve (12) weeks of age will not be counted towards this limit.